lawrennd/old_talks/_uq/includes/emukit-playground.md

 \subsection{Emukit Playground}

+\adamHirstPicture{15%}\cliffMccollumPicture{15%}
 \notes{Emukit playground is a software toolkit for exploring the use of statistical emulation as a tool.
-It was built by [Adam Hirst](https://twitter.com/_AdamHirst), during his software engineering internship at Amazon and supervised by Cliff McCollum.}
+It was built by [Adam Hirst](https://twitter.com/_AdamHirst), during his software engineering internship at Amazon and supervised by [Cliff McCollum](https://www.linkedin.com/in/cliffmccollum/).}
 \slides{
-* Work [Adam Hirst](https://twitter.com/_AdamHirst), Software Engineering Intern and Cliff McCollum.
+* Work [Adam Hirst](https://twitter.com/_AdamHirst), Software Engineering Intern and [Cliff McCollum](https://www.linkedin.com/in/cliffmccollum/).

 * Tutorial on emulation.
 }